Location:

 Carrozzeria Alfa: Touring Influence in Alfa Romeo's Factory Design

 The Simeone Museum notes that the shape and the detailing of this spider body take many cues from designs penned by Carrozzeria Touring, and that in this case the arrangement is largely one of borrowed talent without citation.
-Compare the 2900A to its more modest predecessors by Touring, or to its more muscular 8C 2900B cousin, and the similarities are evident.
-Thus, the Carrozzeria Alfa badge is mere legerdemain, and most classic era car fans would recognize the work of Touring even if it is not printed on the body.
+Compare the 2900A to its more modest 2300 predecessors by Touring, or to its more muscular 2900B cousin, and the similarities are evident.
+Thus, the Carrozzeria Alfa badge is mere legerdemain, and most classic era fans would recognize the work of Touring even if it is not printed on the body.

 Somewhat whimsical, the bonnet sides feature both traditional cut louvres and manual vents.
 The combination might seem busy, but oddly enough adds to the car's fascination.
 Similarly, the panel sweep follows a traditional French motif, diving to a sharp point behind the door on the flank.
 Then the return line waves up gracefully over the rear fender, creating a concentric seam around the skirts and down the edges of the rear deck that absolutely does not need to be there.
 But it is brilliant.